ajukadavid/nba-news-app/README.md

-Nba news app with react with videos and dummy news text from local database
+Nba news app with react

+Contains lorem ipsum new gotten from data base and videos from youtube.